xvarmkorv2/xvarmkorv2.github.io/docs/index.md

 # Home
-Welcome to the public documentation for stuff made by me (xvarmkorv2)!
+Welcome to the public documentation for stuff made or modified by me (xvarmkorv2)!
 This website, as said above provides documentation, usages, and about for modules I made.

 ## Contact me!